MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     GitHub Copilot should provide a detailed analysis that identifies hard-coded secrets in the PaymentService class.
 The secrets should include a Stripe API Key and a Square Access Token.
 The explanation should describe the types of secrets, their providers, the locations in the code, and the associated security risks.

-    The analysis should be similar to the following:
+    The analysis should be similar to the following example:

     ```md
     The `PaymentService` class exposes two hard-coded secrets: